Delvin Hughley

 Delvin Lamar Hughley (born April 18, 1978) is an American former professional football defensive back.
 He played college football at Jacksonville State University, where he was an All-American.

-Early years
+Early life

 Hughley attended Anniston High School in Anniston, Alabama, and was a letterman in football, basketball, track, and tennis.
 He only played high school football as a senior, and was an All-County selection and an All-State Honorable Mention selection.
 Hughley enrolled at Jacksonville State University where he became a 4-year starter and All-American Defensive Back.

 Professional career

 Hughley signed as an undrafted free agent with the Baltimore Ravens in 2001.
 He spent a little time on the active rosters of both the Ravens and Denver Broncos but did not play in any games.

 Hughley later played in the Arena Football League.